IslomovSH/SQL-homework/lesson-13/homework/homework.md

 5. The total number of employees in each department and the percentage of those employees who have been with the company for more than 3 years(Employees)

-6. Write an SQL statement that determines the most and least experienced Spaceman ID by their job description.(Personal)

 ## Difficult Tasks